Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET: Pre-trained Transformer for EIT-based Tactile Reconstruction

-One of the primary challenges in learning-based tactile sensing lies in the scarcity of annotated real-world data for training.
-To address this limitation, we employ fine-tuning by integrating the pretrained voltage encoder \(\mathcal{E}_{vol}\) and the pretrained tactile decoder \(\mathcal{D}_{tact}\) into a unified model.
-This model is then refined using a limited dataset of voltage-tactile paired samples, enabling effective adaptation to the target task despite the constrained data availability.
-Due to the vast differences in scale between the small fine-tuning datasets (i.e., down to 2500 paired training sets) and large pretraining datasets (i.e., 450,000 unlabeled training sets), it often leads to \textit{over-fitting}.
+A key challenge in learning-based tactile sensing is the limited availability of annotated real-world data, due to the high cost and manual effort required to collect and annotate precise tactile measurements under controlled conditions.
+To overcome this, we fine-tune a unified model composed of a pretrained voltage encoder \(\mathcal{E}_{\text{vol}}\) and tactile decoder \(\mathcal{D}_{\text{tact}}\), using a small set of voltage--tactile pairs.
+This enables effective adaptation to the target task despite data scarcity.

+Since we have small fine-tuning (i.e., down to 2,500 paired) and large pretraining datasets (i.e., 450,000 unlabeled), it often leads to \textit{over-fitting}.
 To solve this problem, we propose strategies for \textit{few-shot fine-tuning for tiny datasets} as follows: